lusayosayo/perimeter/README.md

       + Password: perimeter
       + Host: localhost

-    + You can change the database config app/config/settings.py
+    + You can change the database configuration in:
+      + app/config/settings.py

   + For the following steps, make sure you are in the 'app' directory:

+        cd app

     + Run migrations:

           python3 manage.py migrate

+    + Create a super user:

+          python3 manage.py createsuperuser

     + Load sample data (Optional but recommended)